Sophy Hernández: Career

 In Panama, Sophy headlined concerts at Teatro Nacional and in the United States, she performed at the Madison Square Garden.
 1980 turned out to be another huge year for Sophy: she released an album which included one of her best internationally known songs, the major hit "Que Sabe Nadie?" ("What no One Knows About") and received an award by Billboard en Espanol.
 She was also named Grand marshal of the Puerto Rican Day's parade in New York City.

 Sophy diversified her repertoire during the 1980s, with a salsa song named "De Mujer a Mujer" ("From One Woman to Another"), neofolklore songs "Una Estrella Pura" ("A Pure Star") and "Palabras del Ausente" ("An Absent Person's Words, written by Tite Curet Alonso), and a Willie Colón produced album named "Sophy en Nueva York".
 Sophy then recorded a merengue version of Debarge's major pop-rock hit, "Rhythm of the Night".
 "El Ritmo de la Noche", Sophy's Spanish version of "Rhythm of the Night", was adapted into that language by the famous singer and composer, fellow Puerto Rican Lou Briel.

 Continuing her successful career, Sophy enjoyed success in the Dominican Republic with songs like "Se ve y se va" ("He's Seen and Then Leaves").
 "Marinero" ("Seaman"), "10 Noviembres" ("10 Novembers") and a collaboration with Johnny Ventura, the legendary Dominican singer, the latter song named "No lo Dejes Caer" ("Don't Let Him Fall").

 In 1987, Sophy was signed by CBS Records.
-She tried her hand at the Portuguese market and did some remixes of her merengue songs but did not last long with that record company: by the early 1990s, she left Sony, the owners of CBS Records, and joined Forum Records, an independent record company, with which she recorded "Esta Soy Yo" ("This is me"), an album that was not very successful.
-Hernández then tried to compete with several other Puerto Rican and Dominican women merengue singers such as Olga Tanon, releasing a new album named "Un Lado Aparte" ("A Side Apart") for Combo Records, which was another indie record company.
+She recorded hand in Portuguese and entered in the Brazilian market and did some remixes of her merengue songs but did not last long with that record company: by the early 1990s, she left Sony, the owners of CBS Records, and joined Forum Records, an independent record company, with which she recorded "Esta Soy Yo" ("This is me"), an album.
+Sophy, as the first Puerto Rican singer who succeeded in merengue with "Al ritmo de la noche", then released a new album named "Un Lado Aparte" ("A Side Apart") for Combo Records, which was another indie record company.
 Her next album, "Tributo a Grandes Voces" ("Tribute to Great Voices"), was dedicated to some of the most famous Latin singers in history, such as Virginia López, Agustin Lara, Lucho Gatica, Lino Borges, Bobby Capo, Javier Solis, Tona la Negra, Felipe Lara, Pedro Infante, Jose Feliciano, Roberto Yaňez, Los Angeles Negros and Gilberto Monroig.

-Through her career, Hernández has also been interviewed on television several times, including on a Veronica Castro show in Mexico, a Mirtha Legrand and an Andrés Percivale one in Argentina, Sabado Gigante and the Cristina Saralegui ones at Univision in the United States and more.
+Through her career, Hernández has also been interviewed on television several times, including on a Veronica Castro show in Mexico, a Mirtha Legrand and an Andrés Percivale one in Argentina, Sabado Gigante and the Cristina Saralegui ones at Univision in the United States and much more.

 Book

-During 2009, she wrote an autobiographical book, named "Sophy de Puerto Rico".
+During 2009, she wrote an autobiographical book, named "Sophy de Puerto Rico...
+Desde lo más íntimo; el poder de luchar para triunfar".
 In 2021, Sophy relaunched her autobiography.